-It is a good idea to opt for an organized tour unless you are feeling adventures with traveling on a ferry.
+It is a good idea to opt for an organized tour unless you are feeling adventurous with traveling on a ferry.
 At the island you can rent a bicycle and travel up and down the island; enjoy the view plus the ancient Mayan ruins of the goddess Ixchel at Punta Sur and unwind with cold beers on Playa Norte.

 Cozumel Island – A 40-minute ferry cruise from Playa del Carmen will take you to Cozumel Island.
 One of the best diving regions of the world – you can dive to see underwater coral reef!

 Rio Lagartos & Ek Balam – You can hop on to Rio Lagartoes to see flamingos, float in pink-colored water.
 Thereafter, visiting Ek Balam for Mayan ruins and cenote.

 Sian Kaan Biosphere is located about 80 minutes from Playa del Carmen.
 At the biosphere, you can opt for a tour to visit the Mayan ruins of Muyil.
 Thereafter you can walk through the jungle or take a boat ride in the lagoon.

 Chichen Itza, Tulum, Coba are also excellent day trips from Playa del Carmen as seen above.
 All the organized tours range from $70-200+ USD for a return trip, guided tour, and lunch.

 The Pink Beach aka Las Coloradas – The Pink Beach aka Las Coloradas is a unique spot to visit in Yucatan, the pink beach is 50% natural and 50% man-made.
 It is located about 2 hours from Playa del Carmen.
 Opt for this day tour if you have ample time on your hands, it’s very tricky to reach this place, with no hotels and gas stations on its way.